mockoon/mockoon/CONTRIBUTING.md

 ## **[Maintainers only]** Build, package and release the applications for production

-- Increment the version (which follows [semver](https://semver.org/)) in each package.json file depending on the changes, using `npm run set-versions`.
-To ignore a package give it the same version.
-Lerna will take care of increasing the internal dependencies version numbers.
+- Increment the versions (which follows [semver](https://semver.org/)) in each package.json file depending on the changes.
 - Push.

 **Cli's process:**